-Virtual manipulatives allow students to engage with concrete materials on digital devices to support their understanding of abstract ideas.
+Virtual manipulatives allow students to engage with concrete materials on digital devices to support their understanding of a concept.
 They:

-- provide opportunities for students to learn concepts in a developmentally appropriate, hands-on, experiential way
+- promote the learning of concepts and problem-solving skills in a developmentally appropriate, hands-on, experiential way.

 How to use with ICT